LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 In particular, a PR made from branch on a forked repository will not trigger Gitlab CI checks.
 Gitlab CI on internal LLNL platforms will only be run on PRs that are made from branches in the GitHub RAJA repository.
-See :ref:`ci-label` for more information about RAJA PR testsing.
+See :ref:`ci-label` for more information about RAJA PR testing.

 .. note:: **RAJA team process for accepting PR contributions from forked repos:**